Chrisso/Astro-Pi-Web/readme.md

 You may check job execution using `grep CRON /var/log/syslog`.

-Web
+## Web Frontend

 `web` contains all files you need to copy (or link) to your web server directory.
-To build dependencies:
+To get dependencies:

 	npm install -g bower
 	bower install